bishnucit/protractor_e2e/README.md

-# Protractor E2E Test for Non-Angular Website (jQuery-based)
+# Automation testing using Protractor

-Work on Protractor